raydouglass/media_management_scripts/README.md

 You can configuration where to find various executables by creating a file `~/.config/mms/config.ini`.
 By default, commands will use the executables found in your path.

-You can see which tools are being used with `manage-media `
+You can see which tools are being used with `manage-media executables`

 Config File Example
 ```ini